AmericanParagliding

 Flying allowed me to start at the top of the hill, and if I played it right, I could find lift, climb up, and end up right where I took off or sometimes many, many miles away!
 Powered Paragliding gives the pilot even more reliable access to flying as high and far as you like and then returning to the point of takeoff.
 Kind of like a motorcycle in the sky!
 There's really nothing like it, and the feeling of your knees in the breeze is kind of unexplainable to folks that have not experienced it.

 In the first year after I learned to fly, I logged over 900 hours of airtime!
 You could say it kind of took over my consciousness.
 I went on to become a competition pilot, then an Instructor where we built one of the largest Paragliding schools in the country.
-I then went on to becoming a Tandem Pilot and Instructor Administrator where I do most of my work now.
-Teaching and coaching the Instructors is really challenging and rewarding for me, now especially so with the popularity of Paramotoring.
+I then went on to becoming a Tandem Pilot and Instructor Administrator.
+Teaching and coaching the Instructors is really challenging and rewarding for me, especially so with the popularity of Paramotoring.

 I understand the need for a good comprehensive training program with a syllabus and lots of real world practice for new pilots to become successful at flying.
 Many Instructors have put a good amount of energy and expertise into the existing USPPA program, and it is constantly being improved.
 This gives anyone getting into the sport the best and latest, most updated techniques and methods for learning to fly!